Virions have rod-shaped particles with modal lengths of 320-360 nm and diameters of 18 nm. They do not have an envelope structure.

 The genome is segmented; bipartite.
 After deproteinization of purified virions, both single stranded and double stranded RNA are detected.

 These viruses contain a single coat protein (CP) with an Mr of approximately 48 kDa and do not possess an envelope structure.

-- Transcription, viral mRNAs are capped in the cytoplasm.
+- Sequential transcription , viral mRNAs are capped and polyadenylated by polymerase stuttering in the cytoplasm.

 - Replication presumably starts when enough nucleoprotein is present to encapsidate neo-synthetized antigenomes and genomes.